henry3411126/java_tetris/README.md

 ## About The Project

-This is a Tetris game that allows two players to battle each other.
-This program uses client-server architecture.
-The server uses multithreading to handle multiple players simultaneously.
-Additionally, the program utilizes a MySQL database to store previous players' scores.
-After the game, players can view their scores, names, and rank.
+This program implements a two-player Tetris game with a client-server architecture.
+The server employs multithreading to manage concurrent players effectively.
+Furthermore, the application leverages a MySQL database to store historical player scores.
+After completing a game, players have the option to review their scores, usernames, and ranking.

 <p align="center">
 <img src="image/game.gif"/>